private conference

 Various beliefs walk around these millenary arts, from simple combat sport, to competition sport, show, stunt etc. ...
 What is it really?

-Let's go back to what we know historically and then I will share with you what some masters in China have shared with me about their experiences and visions of what people popularize Kung-Fu.
+Let's go back to what we know historically, and then I'll share with you what some Chinese Martial Arts masters in China have shared with me about their experiences and visions of what people popularize as Kung-Fu.

 First of all, you need to know that the term Kung-FU (Gong-Fu) was introduced to the West in the 1970s, to designate Chinese martial arts films.